 The current American Society of Clinical Oncology (ASCO) guidelines for

-follow-up after breast cancer treatment can be found
+follow-up after breast cancer treatment can be found HERE.
+In addition,

-a record of your own personal cancer treatment information.
+your own personal cancer treatment information.
 ASCO has published a

 Breast Cancer Treatment Summary and a personalized

 Survivorship Treatment Plan.
 Work with your doctors to help you record important information about